JarrettR/FlatStack/README.md

 ### fsrotate: x, y, z

-3 axis of rotation for the final 3D model
+3 axis of rotation for the final 3D model, in degrees

 ### fsposition: x, y, z